Symbolic Indexing

 , ND.jl

-provides lots of methods to access and change variables and Parameters.
+provides numerous methods to access and change variables and parameters.

 Provide Symbol Names

-When construction component models, you can pass symbolic names using the sym
+When constructing component models, you can pass symbolic names using the sym

 and psym